 - filtering the data to display only specific rows that meet certain conditions.

-You can also do a similar test with specific software your company uses.
+You can also do a similar test with the specific software your company uses.

-This exercise helps you see how they handle data and skilfully manage information.
+This exercise helps you see how they handle data and skillfully manage information.

 Typing Skills